Cem Bölükbaşı: Formula Renault Eurocup

 Bölükbaşı made his Formula debut in the 2019 Formula Renault Eurocup with M2 Competition.
 As a guest driver he raced only in the Hockenheim round, finishing 16th in race 1 and retiring from the second race.

 Formula 3

 In January 2021, BlackArts Racing announced that Bölükbaşı would drive for the team in the 2021 F3 Asian Championship.
-He scored points in 13 of the 15 races and with a best race result of 5th, finished 9th in the overall standings.
+He scored points in thirteen of the fifteen races and with a best race result of fifth, finished ninth in the overall standings.

-He also raced in the rebranded 2022 season, this time with Evans GP.
+Bölükbaşı also raced in the rebranded 2022 season, this time with Evans GP.
 Bölükbaşı retired from all three races in round 1, with the crash in race 3 causing major damage to the rear of his car.
 The damage could not be repaired until the second round the week after, causing him to miss all three races.
 In early February, just before round 3, Bölükbaşı announced that he would not continue racing in the series, as his chances of getting FIA Super Licence points were slim.